 Carpets are a popular floor covering due to the noise insulation and the warmth they provide in the home, not to mention a soft landing for toddlers learning to walk.
 But just like other floor surfaces, they get dirty and need to be cleaned.
 The trouble is that dirt and dust that can easily be seen on the hard floor surface is hidden within the carpet fibres, so it looks cleaner, meaning the carpet may not get cleaned as often as it should.

 Having a professional steam clean the carpet is the best way to get it properly clean as the steam penetrates all the carpet fibres and lifts the dirt out of them.
 Any moisture left behind is sucked up by the cleaning equipment so the carpet ends up being much cleaner and it can dry out quickly.
 Most experts recommend this be done on an annual basis, but much depends on your lifestyle and climate.

-Under certain conditions the carpet will get dirty much more quickly and so will need professional cleaning more often – even 3-6 monthly is not too much.
+Under certain conditions the carpet will get dirty much more quickly and so will need professional carpet cleaning more often – even 3-6 monthly is not too much.
 The carpet should be cleaned more frequently if –